-- Plug the small square end of the USB cable into the right end cap of the Skycut V. Plug the USB end into an available USB port on your computer. - In SignMaster, click on the Cut, Plot & Engrave Tools icon (6th from the left on the upper middle task bar) and select Vinyl Spooler.
-In the window which opens, click on the Connection tab. - Verify that Skycut V24 is selected under Current Cutter.
+- Plug the small square end of the USB cable into the right end cap of the Skycut C. Plug the USB end into an available USB port on your computer. - In SignMaster, click on the Cut, Plot & Engrave Tools icon (6th from the left on the upper middle task bar) and select Vinyl Spooler.
+In the window which opens, click on the Connection tab.

+Verify that Skycut D24 (or the model you have purchased) is selected under Current Cutter.
 If not, select it from the drop-down menu.
 Under Port Type, select Direct USB Port.
 In the drop-down menu next to USB Port, select an option that contains the word "skycut":

 • If a USB Port option cannot be located, verify the connection at both the cutter and on the computer.
-Once connected, proceed to Section 1.13.
+Once connected, click on Done at the bottom of the window and proceed to Section 1.13.